Need help with your Discussion

 FRAMEWORK:

-• Based on information garnered from the previous weeks of this course of study, EXPLORE AND EXPLAIN how your (developing) leadership assets would address the (at least) TWO of the FOUR paradoxes noted by Flegm in his article “Accounting Paradoxes.”
+• Based on information garnered from the previous weeks of this course of study, EXPLORE AND EXPLAIN how your (developing) leadership assets would address (at least) TWO of the FOUR paradoxes noted by Flegm in his article “Accounting Paradoxes.”
 Use these questions to frame your response:

 • To what extent can you defend (or refute) Flegm’s position on these critical accounting paradoxes?